New TeamsAny questions about joining ProLeague as team?

 4.1.
 Group Stage

 4.1.1.
-Each team will play each opponent drawn in their particular group
+Each team will face each of their three (3) opponents drawn in their particular group.

 4.2.
 Knockout Stage: